pivotal/docs-tap/tap-gui/troubleshooting.md

 ### Symptom

-When accessing the **Runtime Resource Visibility** tab, the system displays, "Error communicating with TAP GUI back end."
+When accessing the **Runtime Resource Visibility** tab, the system displays, `Error communicating with TAP GUI back end.`

 ### Causes